numynox/talasius/content/location/index.en.md

 ## Arrival

-The Agriturismo can be reached comfortably from Brescia by car in about 40 minutes.
+The Agriturismo can be reached comfortably from Brescia by car in about 40 minutes (60 minutes from Bergamo Airport).
 Sufficient parking spaces are available directly on site.
 Please note that the last meters to the location lead over a steep and relatively narrow road.
-Those who prefer to park their car down in the village of Toline can use a shuttle service for the last part.
+Those who prefer to park their car down in the village of Toline can use a shuttle service for the last part (we will contact you for this at a later point).

 There is also a train from Brescia to Toline, but the last connection back is already at 8 pm.